bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 This is a very different question than the one we ask (whether slow configurations can improve).

-We consider the study of the paths in this paper the important question here.
-Based on our combined 40 years of experience implementing, programming in, and studying gradual typing, developers add types for a variety of reasons, not with a step-by-step migration intent.
-Hence, they often end up in mixed-typed scenarios with severe performance issues and no clue how to proceed.

 > given that you know the full lattice, you could have also compared against
 > the "optimal" strategy